Letztes Update: 22. August 2024

 This time it’s a Swiss ETF.
 The gross income is therefore stated with withholding tax.
 Let’s assume that you buy ten shares a month.
 The software automatically determines the withholding tax claim and inserts it in the correct place.
 In our example this would be CHF 8.34 (35% of the CHF 23,844).
 This amount will be offset against your tax liability or paid to you directly.

 It is even easier with a tax statement/tax statement.
 With most brokers you pay extra for this – with Swissquote for example CHF 100.
-With foreign brokers, this document is often not available at all.
+This document is often not available from foreign brokers.

-Those who invest with a robo-advisor, for example with Selma or Inyova, usually receive the tax statement for free.
+Investors who invest with a digital asset manager, such as Descartes, findependent, finpension, Inyova or Selma, usually receive the tax statement free of charge.
 This saves you from having to enter the individual purchase dates, and filling out the tax return is much faster.

 Don’t forget to indicate the Pillar 3a amounts paid in.
 In Zurich, this can be found under “Deductions” / “Pillar 3a and other pension types”.
 You will receive a certificate from your pillar 3a provider.
 You fill in the amount shown on it there and upload the receipt as a PDF or take a photo of it.
 The amount paid in is then automatically deducted from taxable income.

-Yes, in the meantime, tax returns in Zurich can be filed completely online without having to print out a single piece of paper – who would have thought that a year ago?
+Yes, tax returns in Zurich can now be submitted completely online without having to print out a single piece of paper – who would have thought that a few years ago?

 You can also deduct asset management costs in most cantons.
 These often include custodial fees and fees for the preparation of tax documents (tax statement).
 However, trading costs are not deductible.
 The best thing to do is to consult the guide or contact your canton of residence directly.